Volume 15, Issue 2 (Spring 2025) PTJ 2025, 15(2): 151-164 | Back to browse issues page

 Send citation to:

-Ebrahimi A, Jafarpishe A S, Vahedi M, Ezadi M, Mohammadi S. Comparison of the Effectiveness of Gamification, Tracking Patterns and Visual Gauges in Improving Hand Motor Performance Via Biofeedback Among Students at the University of Social Welfare and Rehabilitation Sciences.
-PTJ 2025; 15 (2)
+Ebrahimi A, Jafarpishe A S, Vahedi M, Izadi Laybidi M, Mohammadi S. Comparison of the Effectiveness of Gamification, Tracking Patterns, and Visual Gauges in Improving Hand Motor Performance Through Biofeedback.
+PTJ 2025; 15 (2) :151-164

 URL: http://ptj.uswr.ac.ir/article-1-662-en.html

-Purpose: This study aimed to investigate the effectiveness of different biofeedback interventions on motor performance improvement in hand.
-The scientific methods for evaluating muscle activity involve the use of various techniques.
-Biofeedback, which involves the use of equipment to provide individuals with real-time feedback regarding their physiological responses [1], plays a crucial role in enhancing neuromuscular function.
+Purpose: The scientific methods for evaluating muscle activity involve the use of various techniques.
+Biofeedback, which consists of equipment providing individuals with real-time feedback regarding their physiological responses, is crucial in enhancing neuromuscular function.
 Despite its potential, the effectiveness of biofeedback interventions on motor performance remains a topic of debate.
-This study contributes to by providing a more comprehensive understanding of the role of biofeedback in motor function improvement in hand.
+This study aimed to investigate the effectiveness of different biofeedback interventions on motor performance improvement in hand.
+This study contributes to a more comprehensive understanding of the role of biofeedback in motor function improvement in hand.

-Methods and Materials: Sixty individuals were randomly assigned to one of four groups: Aircraft, Visual Gauge, Pattern-tracking, or a control group.
-Pre- and post-intervention assessments were performed to evaluate motor performance in hand.
-Statistical analysis was conducted using paired t-tests to compare the root mean square error between groups.
+Methods: A total of 60 individuals were randomly assigned to one of four groups: Aircraft, visual gauge, pattern-tracking, and a control group.
+Preintervention and postintervention assessments were performed to evaluate motor performance in hand.
+Statistical analysis was conducted using the paired t-test to compare the root mean square error between groups.

-Results: The Pattern-tracking group demonstrated significant motor performance improvement, with a statistically significant difference in root mean square error (p < 0.001).
-This suggests that this specific biofeedback approach may be effective in enhancing motor performance in hand.
+Results: The pattern-tracking group demonstrated significant motor performance improvement, with a statistically significant difference in root mean square error (P<0.001).
+This finding suggests that this specific biofeedback approach may effectively enhance motor performance in hand.

 Type of Study: Research | Subject: General